-The machine is shipped from the factory ready to feed 8" (200 mm) diameter spools [2.2" (56 mm) max. width].
-These spools fit on a 2" (50 mm) diameter spindle that has a built-in adjustable friction brake to prevent overrun of the spool and excess slack in the wire.
+The welder is shipped from the factory ready to feed 8" (200 mm) diameter spools with 2.2" (56 mm) maximum width.
+These spools fit on a 2" (51 mm) diameter spindle that has a built in, adjustable friction brake to prevent overrun of the spool and excess slack in the wire.

 Note:When loading and removing the 8" Spools make sure that the wing nut (inside the wire spool spindle hub) is turned 90° from the wire spool spindle locking tab.
-If the wing nut is positioned in line with the locking tab, the tab cannot be depressed to load or unload
+If the wing nut is positioned in line with the locking tab, the tab cannot be depressed to load or unload the wire spool.

 Wire Spool must be pushed all the way on the spindle so that the spindle's tab will hold it in place.
-The Wire Spool will rotate clockwise when wire is dereeled.
+The Wire Spool will rotate clock-wise when wire is dereeled.